isabella232/media-analytics.en-1/help/sdk-implement/track-qos/track-qos-roku.md

 >[!IMPORTANT]
 >
 >The following instructions provide guidance for implementation across all 2.x SDKs.
-If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guides here: [](../../sdk-implement/download-sdks.md).
+If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guides here: [Download SDKs](../../sdk-implement/download-sdks.md).

 <a id="section_3B8EBEB167624D0481E8AF4761F83047"></a>